 Collecdev Inc. and Northrop Development Corporation share a unique vision to build communities that are socially, economically and environmentally sustainable.
 These ideals inform all the fundamental drivers of 300 Bloor Street West—from the early planning stages, through to community engagement and project design.

 The Annex represents a mature and stable neighbourhood demanding a high level of care so that future developments will only add to its urban fabric and social mix.
-To maintain its stable demographic base, it is also important for the Annex to maintain a high-quality offering of residences for purchase in an increasingly expensive Toronto real estate market.
-Because of this market reality, the type of residences being offered for purchase at 300 Bloor Street West will contribute to the ongoing sustainability and livability of the neighbourhood through a relatively affordable price point to what is currently being offered.
-The current demographic profile of a typical purchaser for 300 Bloor Street West is searching for a high-value real estate proposition in close proximity to shopping, restaurants and entertainment options currently found in the area.
-300 Bloor Street West represent the aspiration of Collecdev and Northrop as a development that offers an attractive package through a progressive architecture that sustains an existing heritage building, supports community engagement, while delivering state-of-the-art architecture that is designed for contemporary living and environmental sustainability—an initiative that collectively sustains an engaged community for decades to come.
+To maintain its stable demographic base, it is also important for The Annex to maintain a high-quality offering of residences for purchase in an increasingly expensive Toronto real estate market.
+Because of this market reality, the type of residences being offered for purchase at 300 Bloor Street West will contribute to the ongoing sustainability and liveability of the neighbourhood.
+300 Bloor Street West represents the aspirations of Collecdev, Northrop and the Bloor Street United Church as a development that offers an attractive package through progressive design that maintains an existing heritage building, supports community engagement, while delivering state-of-the-art architecture that is intended for contemporary living and environmental sustainability community for decades to come.